 *** P4 program compiled successfully!
 Output files are in p4src/build

-We have instrumented the Makefile to use a containerized version of the p4c-bm2-ss compiler.
-If you look at the arguments when calling p4c-bm2-ss, you will notice that we are asking the compiler to:
+We have instrumented the Makefile to use a containerized version of the p4c-bm2-ss

-• Compile for the v1model architecture (--arch argument);
+- Compile for the v1model architecture (

-• Put the main output in p4src/build/bmv2.json (-o);
+argument); - Put the main output in

-• Generate a P4Info file in p4src/build/p4info.txt (--p4runtime-files);
+); - Generate a P4Info file in p4src/build/p4info.txt (

-• Ignore some warnings about unsupported features (--Wdisable=unsupported).
+).
 It’s ok to ignore such warnings here, as they are generated because of a bug in p4c.

 Compiler output

-This file defines a configuration for the BMv2 simple_switch target in JSON format.
-When simple_switch receives a new packet, it uses this configuration to process the packet in a way that is consistent with the P4 program.
+receives a new packet, it uses this configuration to process the packet in a way that is consistent with the P4 program.

 This is quite a big file, but don’t worry, there’s no need to understand its content for the sake of this exercise.
 If you want to learn more, a specification of the BMv2 JSON format is provided here: https://github.com/p4lang/behavioral-model/blob/master/docs/JSON_format.md